rks101/egnet/README.md

 *DKIM can fail for anti-spam or content-filtering software that updates the subject in the header or parts of the email messages with a disclaimer.
 DKIM can fail for [replay attack](https://wordtothewise.com/2014/05/dkim-replay-attacks/) or [by chance](https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html).*

 4. Domain-based Message Authentication, Reporting, and Conformance - [DMARC](https://support.google.com/a/answer/2466563?hl=en) and check [DMARK](https://www.dmarcanalyzer.com/dmarc/) records
 DMARC, an open source standard, uses a concept called alignment to tie the result of two other open source standards,  SPF (a published list of servers that are authorized to send email on behalf of a domain) and DKIM (a tamper-evident domain seal associated with a piece of email), to the content of an email.
+DMARC ensures the sender's domain matches the domains verified by SPF and DKIM.
+If the alignment fails, DMARC instructs the recipient server on how to handle the email based on a policy specified in the record.
 *SPF or DKIM alone or both together are not sufficient to control spam.
 DMARC or ARC, combined with SPF and DKIM, is a good team to fight against spam.*

 Sample yml files with "Show Original" option from mail client - adding soon